SNCF TGV Sud-Est

-The SNCF TGV Sud-Est was a French high speed TGV train built by Alstom and Francorail-MTE and operated by SNCF, the French national railway company.
+The SNCF TGV Sud-Est is a retired French high speed TGV train built by Alstom and Francorail-MTE and operated by SNCF, the French national railway company.
 A total of 111 trainsets were built between 1978 and 1988 for the first TGV service in France between Paris and Lyon which opened in 1981.
 The trainsets were semi-permanently coupled, consisting of two power cars (locomotives) and eight articulated passenger carriages, ten in the case of the tri-voltage sets.
 The trains were named after the Ligne à Grande Vitesse Sud-Est (lit.
 'Southeast high-speed line') that they first operated on.
 They were also referred to as TGV-PSE, an abbreviation of Paris Sud-Est.